mattmakai/fullstackpython.com/content/pages/05-deployment/36-docker.markdown

   and how system packages can generally be a safer route to go.

-* [Dockerizing Django with Postgres, Gunicorn, and Nginx](https://testdriven.io/dockerizing-django-with-postgres-gunicorn-and-nginx) details how to configure Django to run on Docker along with Postgres, Nginx, and Gunicorn.
+* [Dockerizing Django with Postgres, Gunicorn, and Nginx](https://testdriven.io/dockerizing-django-with-postgres-gunicorn-and-nginx) details how to configure Django to run on Docker along with Postgres, Nginx and Gunicorn.